JosannaHernefjord/DART/README.md

 Controller: Manages input and output and directs program flow.
 Also contain all databases (Library classes).

-Message: Collects all long messages in one place to make the controller more readable.
+Print: Collects all long messages in one place to make the controller more readable.

 GameLibrary/EmployeeLibrary/CustomerLibrary: Maintains the databases of Games, Employees, and Customers.